In this article

 -

-Pricing: Free plan; Pro starts at $4/month
+Pricing: Free plan (up to 5 active projects); Pro starts at $5/month

 -